Frequently Asked Questions - Membership Model

 How can a member change his/her membership level?

-A member can upgrade to a higher membership level at any time during the year by contacting AHLA.
-The member can also opt to wait until their membership is up for renewal, reassess their professional needs, and change the membership level at that time.
+Members can upgrade to a higher membership level at any time during the year by contacting AHLA or may wait until their membership is up for renewal, reassess their professional needs, and change the membership level at that time.

 How can a member gain access to the Association’s Health Law Archive?

-The Enhanced membership level includes one free webinar and discounted pricing when registering for additional webinars.
+The Enhanced membership level includes discounted pricing when registering for webinars.
 How does this work?

 The Premium membership includes access to the Health Law Archive, an educational pass that grants free access to all AHLA webinars and educational calls, special pricing when registering for AHLA programs, and access to all the Practice Groups.
 How does this work?